kaytosh/kaytosh/README.md

-### hello mate!
+# hello mate!

-i'm just testing this new function. if u wannna know more about me go to my website:
+i'm just testing this new function.

+<b>if u wannna know more about me go to my website:</b>
 [kajt0sz.xyz](https://kajt0sz.xyz)